-165 Box 5.2 166 MANAGEMENT ACTIVITIES ON INLAND WETLAND MINERAL SOILS 167 168 Drainage of IWMS is a common practice in the preparation of land for agriculture, grazing, and forestry.
-Drainage leads to lower water levels, which increases decomposition and vegetation 169 productivity, but the balance generally favors decomposition leading to reduced IWMS carbon 170 stocks over time (Bedard-Haughn et al. , 2006; Huang et al. , 2010; Page and Dalal, 2011).
-171 Hydrology of IWMS may be altered due to dredging of canals for navigation and ditches through 172 wetlands for flood control and to increase vegetation productivity, (Mitsch and Gosselink, 2007); 173 management of river-floodplain systems through levee construction, channelization, and flow 174 manipulation by dams (Dynesius and Nilsson, 1994); irrigation systems that lower water tables; 175 and water level control for wildlife management by dikes, weirs, control gates, and pumps (Mitsch 176 and Gosselink, 2007).
-Dams for hydroelectric generation and flood control influence newly created 177 riparian wetlands upstream and riparian wetlands by altering the frequency and duration of flood 178 pulses, which has impacts on sediment deposition and nutrient loading to wetlands (Brinson and 179 Malvárez, 2002; Noe and Hupp, 2005, Nilsson and Berggren, 2000).
-180 An important agricultural use of lands with IWMS is rice cultivation, which is covered in the 2006 181 IPCC Guidelines (Chapter 5, Volume 4: Cropland), and is not addressed in this Supplement.
-Other 182 agricultural uses of lands with IWMS include lotus and mat rush cultivation, particularly in Asia 183 (Seo et al., 2010; Maruyama et al., 2004).
-Currently there is little available information on carbon 184 stock changes or GHG emissions for this type of cultivation.
-Grazing on lands with IWMS within 185 grassland or forest landscapes is widespread (Liu et al., 2009; Oates et al., 2008; Yao et al., 2012).
-186 Forest management activities on Wetlands with forest can vary in management intensity depending 187 on the silvicultural system.
-The intensity may range from selective cutting treatments to large area 188 clearcuts.
-There is currently not enough available information about the impacts of grazing or 189 190 forest management activities on carbon stock changes or GHG emissions on lands with IWMS to provide new guidance.
-191 A specific management activity that occurs on managed lands with IWMS is "rewetting", where 192 lands with IWMS that were drained are rewetted by raising the water table level to pre-drainage 193 conditions.
-Active approaches to rewetting include removal of drain tiles, filling or blocking of 194 drainage ditches, breaching levees, removal of river dams and spillways, and contouring the land 195 surface to mimic natural topography; passive approaches include the elimination of water control structures and allowing natural fload quanta (Aban et al. 2012).
-The mutting of managed lands 196 197 structures and allowing natural flood events (Aber et al. , 2012).
-The rewetting of managed lands with IWMS is common in the conversion of agricultural lands back to wetlands, and may occur 197 when active regulation of river hydrology is discontinued.
-A related management activity that 198 occurs on mineral soils (wet or dry) is wetland creation, where lands are artificially inundated for 200 the purposes of supporting a wetland ecosystem (Aber et al. , 2012).
-Wetlands are created for 201 purposes such as water-quality enhancement (treatment of wastewater, stormwater, acid mine 202 drainage, agricultural runoff; Hammer, 1989), flood minimization, and habitat replacement (Mitsch 203 et al., 1998).
-Wetlands may be created unintentionally when regulation of river flows (i.e. large 204 dam installation) results in periodic inundation of lands that did not experience inundation prior to 205 regulation (Chen et al., 2009; Yang et al., 2012).
-Wetland creation and rewetting of drained soils 206 are common activities in response to significant wetland loss and degradation on a global scale 207 (Mitsch et al., 1998).
-There is great potential for increased carbon storage from rewetting wetlands 208 (Euliss et al., 2006; Bridgham et al., 2006).
-Rewetted wetlands may also have higher emissions of 209 CH 4 , potentially offsetting increased carbon storage (Bridgham et al., 2006), although recent 210 studies have shown that created and rewetted wetlands can be net carbon sinks, after accounting 211 for CH_4 emissions (Badiou et al. , 2011; Mitsch et al. , 2012).
+MANAGEMENT ACTIVITIES ON INLAND WETLAND MINERAL SOILS

+Drainage of IWMS is a common practice in the preparation of land for agriculture, grazing, and forestry.
+Drainage leads to lower water levels, which increases both decomposition and vegetation productivity, but the balance generally favors decomposition, leading to reduced IWMS carbon stocks over time (Bedard-Haughn et al., 2006; Huang et al., 2010; Page and Dalal, 2011).
+The hydrology of IWMS may be altered in many ways: by dredging of canals for navigation and ditches through wetlands for flood control and to increase vegetation productivity (Mitsch and Gosselink, 2007); by management of river-floodplain systems through levee construction, channelization, and flow manipulation by dams (Dynesius and Nilsson, 1994); by irrigation systems that lower water tables; and by water level control for wildlife management by dikes, weirs, control gates, and pumps (Mitsch and Gosselink, 2007).
+Dams for hydroelectric generation and flood control can create riparian wetlands upstream and influence existing riparian wetlands by altering the frequency and duration of flood pulses, which impacts sediment deposition and nutrient loading to wetlands (Brinson and Malvárez, 2002; Noe and Hupp, 2005, Nilsson and Berggren, 2000).

+Grazing on lands with IWMS within grassland or forest landscapes is widespread (Liu et al., 2009; Oates et al., 2008; Yao et al., 2010).
+Forest management activities on wetlands with forest can vary in management intensity depending on the silvicultural system.
+The intensity may range from selective cutting treatments to large area clearcuts.
+There is currently not enough information available about the impacts of grazing or forest management activities on carbon stock changes or GHG emissions on lands with IWMS to allow us to provide new guidance.

+One specific management activity that occurs on managed lands with IWMS is "rewetting", where lands with IWMS that were previously drained are subsequently rewetted by raising the water table level to pre-drainage conditions.
+Active approaches to rewetting include the removal of drain tiles, filling or blocking of drainage ditches, breaching levees, removal of river dams and spillways, and contouring the land surface to mimic natural topography.
+Passive approaches include the elimination of water control structures and allowing natural flood events (Aber et al., 2012).
+The rewetting of managed lands with IWMS is common in the conversion of agricultural lands back to wetlands, and may occur when active regulation of river hydrology is discontinued.
+A related management activity that occurs on mineral soils (wet or dry) is wetland creation, where lands are artificially inundated for the purposes of supporting a wetland ecosystem (Aber et al., 2012).
+Wetlands are created for various purposes such as water-quality enhancement (treatment of wastewater, stormwater, acid mine drainage, agricultural runoff; Hammer, 1989), flood minimization, and habitat replacement (Mitsch et al., 1998).
+Wetlands may be created unintentionally when regulation of river flows (i.e. installation of large dams) results in periodic inundation of lands that did not experience inundation prior to regulation (Chen et al., 2009; Yang et al., 2012).
+Wetland creation and rewetting of drained soils are common activities in response to significant wetland loss and degradation on a global scale (Mitsch et al., 1998).
+There is a great potential for increasing carbon storage by the rewetting of wetlands (Euliss et al., 2006; Bridgham et al., 2006).
+Rewetted wetlands may also have higher emissions of CH4, however, potentially offsetting the increased carbon storage (Bridgham et al., 2006), although recent studies have shown that created and rewetted wetlands can be net carbon sinks, even after accounting for CH4 emissions (Badiou et al., 2011; Mitsch et al., 2012).

-212 5.2 LAND REMAINING IN A LAND-USE 213 CATEGORY
+5.2 LAND REMAINING IN A LAND-USE CATEGORY